talyaron/fullstack-itc-may21/02-JavaScript/99-projects/04-Whatsapp/Julie and Eric/brainstorming.md

     2nd bar
     rgb(215,219,215) we will put a profile image on the left (with circle design) + buttom +(to add group or chats) and 3points(... to select options)

-    search bar with border radius and lens inside and placegolder: "search or start new chat"
+    search bar with border radius and lens inside and placeholder: "search or start new chat"

     chats space:
     divs with each chat (we can put 3 or 4) each one with their profile image on the left and contact name